sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * Daemonset<br/>
       A deamonset is a special kind of pod.
 A daemonset pod is deployed in every node that matches the requirments per manifest.
 In case of daemonset, there is only one instance per node.
 The kube manages pods on SONiC switches using the kind daemonset only.

-## Basic on `how` for a daemonset:
+## A high level overview on setup:
   1) Set up a master cluster
   2) The container images are stored in container registry, like Azure Container Registry
   3) The manifests are created for each feature.
      * The manifest describes the runtime options for the docker, like mounts, environment, args, ...
-     * The manifest is assigned with node-selector labels
+     * The manifest is assigned with node-selector labels possibly to select nodes by platform, OSVersion, ...
   4) The manifests are applied in master.
      * For a better control, manifests can be checked into a github repo.
      * A script running in master can watch for updates and apply manifest on each update or remove, if manifest is deleted.